 View Benefits Summary link or by request from SSU Human Resources.

-Duties will primarily take place in an office setting however additional duties may be performed in various locations on the Sonoma State University campus, including working both indoors and outdoors in periods of inclement weather.
-As an exempt employee you have some flexibility in your schedule however must be available during the regular campus hours Monday through Friday to meet the operational needs of the campus and department.
+Duties take place mostly in an office setting located at Sonoma State University.
+The normal work schedule is Monday through Friday aligned with regular campus hours.
+As a non-exempt employee, any request for overtime will be specified and pre-approved by Appropriate Administrator.
 Evening and weekend hours may be required and will be specified only by the supervisor to meet operational needs.
-Your specific start time is determined by your Appropriate Administrator.
 The incumbent must maintain regular and acceptable attendance at such levels as is determined by the Appropriate Administrator.
-This position will require occasional travel, by automobile or airplane, and overnight stay to travel to trainings and meetings off campus.
+The position may require occasional travel, by automobile and airplane, and the incumbent must be able to work some night and weekend hours with overnight stays.

 Qualification Note Evidence of degree(s) or certificate(s) and/or license(s) required at time of hire.